+'''

-hostname# debug tcp-map debug tcp-map enabled at level 1. hostname# show debug debug tcp-map enabled at level 1. hostname# debug timestamps debug timestamps [level]
+hostname# debug tcp-map

+debug tcp-map enabled at level 1.

+hostname# show debug

+debug tcp-map enabled at level 1.

+hostname#

+'''

+debug timestamps

 To add timestamp information to the beginning of all debug messages, use the debug timestamps command in privileged EXEC mode.
 To disable the use of debug timestamps, use the no form of this command.